-Just because it’s spooky season, doesn’t mean you have to set aside your sci-fi book in favor of a horror novel.
-Some of the best science fiction is downright terrifying.
+Halloween time is finally here, but just because it’s spooky season doesn’t mean you have to set aside your sci-fi book in favor of a horror novel.
+Some of the best science fiction is downright terrifying, in part because the scientific inspiration behind these reads makes them feel all-too-plausible.
 From books about the future to those with horrifying monsters, there’s never a shortage of scary-good fiction.

 The Beast That Shouted Love at the Heart of the World

 Hugo and Nebula Award-winning short stories and novellas populate this volume of work by Harlan Ellison, a master of short science fiction.
 First published in 1969, this collection features Ellison at the height of his career and represents a memorable moment in a storied (sorry) and ongoing writing career that dates back to the late 1950s.

 Fans of Jaws or Steve Alten's Meg will eagerly dive into this story of a mysterious sea monster terrorizing the California coast.
 Divers are missing.
 Fishing boats have been capsized.
 The culprit, according to the lone survivor of one attack, is "los diablos rojos."

 Oceanographer Valerie Martell and pro diver Will Sturman realize that the terror lurking in the Pacific is an evolutionarily perfect predator with speed and strength that makes it the ideal killing machine.
 And now, these mysterious creatures are heading for the easy hunting grounds provided by shallow water...